 How Many Books Have you Written?
 Which is Your Favourite?

-As Amelia Bennett, I’ve written three novels so far: Silent Betrayal: A Con of Broken Promises, Subtle Shadows: Where the Truth Hides, and most recently, Buried in the Walls: Some Houses Never Forget.
+As Amelia Bennett, a Canadian mystery author, I’ve written three novels so far: Silent Betrayal: A Con of Broken Promises, Subtle Shadows: Where the Truth Hides, and most recently, Buried in the Walls: Some Houses Never Forget.

-I’m already working on my next three books—though I’ll admit, I’m already on my third rewrite of a couple of them, so it’s a work in progress!
+I’m already working on my next three books—though I’ll admit, I’m currently on my third rewrite of a couple of them, so it’s definitely a work in progress!

-As for a favourite—that’s a tough one.
-Subtle Shadows and Buried in the Walls are classic mysteries with that satisfying ‘whodunnit’ twist at the end, which I love writing.
-But Silent Betrayal will always hold a special place in my heart.
-It was my first novel, and it’s the most personal—rooted in real events and written with a lot of care and emotion.
-If I had to choose, I’d say Silent Betrayal is my favourite, simply because it’s where this whole journey began.
+Choosing a favorite is tough.
+Subtle Shadows and Buried in the Walls are atmospheric mysteries with that satisfying ‘whodunnit’ twist at the end, which I love writing.
+However, Silent Betrayal will always hold a special place in my heart.
+It was my first novel, deeply personal, rooted in real events, and written with a lot of care and emotion.
+If I had to choose, I’d say Silent Betrayal is my favorite, simply because it’s where this whole journey began.

 Do You Hear from Your Readers Much?
 What Kinds of Things do they Say?

-I’m just beginning to build a following, so I haven’t heard from many readers yet—but the feedback I have received has been really encouraging.
-Those who have read my work have left kind words and strong ratings—all between 4.5 and 5 stars—which has meant so much to me.
-It serves as a reminder that even in these early stages, the stories are connecting with people, and that’s incredibly motivating.
+I’m just beginning to build a following as a Canadian mystery author, so I haven’t heard from many readers yet—but the feedback I have received has been really encouraging.
+Those who have read my atmospheric mysteries have left kind words and strong ratings—all between 4.5 and 5 stars—which has meant so much to me.
+It serves as a reminder that even in these early stages of my writing process, the stories are connecting with people, and that’s incredibly motivating.

 Copyright © 2025 Amelia Bennett - All Rights Reserved.